Move to: Previous Day

 Ordinary Time: January 15th

-Friday of the First Week of Ordinary Time; Our Lady of Prompt Succor; Black Christ of Esquipulas (Guatemala)
+Friday of the First Week in Ordinary Time; Our Lady of Prompt Succor; Black Christ of Esquipulas (Guatemala)

 » Enjoy our Liturgical Seasons series of e-books!